- John HorganPremier of British Columbia

 Senior levels of government are responsible for looking after our future.
 We believe that rail companies must contribute to the economic health of the communities their trains traverse.
-We believe that it’s time for CN Rail to do their part and be open to leasing the line to an interested rail company who will invest in the future.
+It’s time for CN Rail to do their part and be open to leasing the line to an interested rail company who will invest in the future.

-Premier Christy Clark, we are expecting your government to deliver on its pledge to reduce greenhouse gas emissions—the passenger train is an excellent way to showcase that commitment.
+British Columbians are expecting our government to reduce greenhouse gas emissions—the passenger train is an excellent way to showcase that commitment.

 Tourism, tourism, tourism!
 A BBC travel writer who rode the only remaining portion of the passenger line from Lillooet to Seton Portage called it Canada’s Greatest Hidden Rail Trip.
 “Weaving along a narrow ledge between razor-sharp mountains and a gigantic, glittering lake, the tiny, two-car Kaoham Shuttle is a train lover's dream.”